Loading...

 If you have already received an inflated invoice from a restoration contractor, you have several options:

-If managing restoration costs is a concern, payment plans are available through Blue Fire Finance for work completed through the Disaster Recovery platform.
+If managing restoration costs is a concern, payment plans are available through Equipped Commercial Finance for work completed through the Disaster Recovery platform.

 A transparent breakdown of what emergency restoration actually costs in Australia.